Defense Reforms of the Russian Federation

 Following the collapse of the Soviet Union the defense industry and military-industrial complex of the Russian Federation suffered greatly.
 For the duration of the 1990s and early 2000s Russia’s capabilities in these fields were crippled by corruption, inadequacy, the inability to transform to a market economy, and a lack of funding.
 At times the entire defense industry functioned and produced at less than 10 percent of its overall capability, and reports eventually surfaced that anywhere between 25-35 percent of firms and enterprises in operation were bankrupt.
 Furthermore, to compound the problem, a majority of officials and military experts estimate that approximately 70-80 percent of the Russian armed forces’ equipment was out of date and obsolete as of 2005.

-Throughout the course of President Vladimir Putin’s two terms in office, however, state revenues continued to increase significantly as energy, arms and munitions, and trade exports soared.
-As a result of Russia’s newly founded wealth and power the economy recovered from its low points in the 1990s and expanded impressively.
+Throughout the course of President Vladimir Putin's first two terms in office, however, state revenues continued to increase significantly as energy, arms and munitions, and trade exports soared.
+As a result of Russia's newly founded wealth and power the economy recovered from its low points in the 1990s and expanded impressively.
 High oil prices and an increased demand for energy provided Russia and Putin with the opportunity to address important domestic issues such as defense.

 Defense had always been an integral element of the Russian economy, but by 2004 the industry had still failed to adapt to a market system in which uncompetitive and unproductive firms were rooted out and their resources re-allocated for more profitable use.
 In response President Putin introduced a series of reforms intended to restructure and strengthen the industry as a whole.
 The measures were also designed to increase state control over the sector.